oVirt/ovirt-site/source/blog/2017-03-29-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 ### Prerequisites

-__Hardware:__ You’ll need three machines with plenty of RAM and processors with [hardware virtualization extensions](http://en.wikipedia.org/wiki/X86_virtualization#Hardware-assisted_virtualization).
+__Hardware:__ You’ll need three machines with 16GB or more of RAM and processors with [hardware virtualization extensions](http://en.wikipedia.org/wiki/X86_virtualization#Hardware-assisted_virtualization).
 Physical machines are best, but you can test oVirt using [nested KVM](http://community.redhat.com/blog/2013/08/testing-ovirt-3-3-with-nested-kvm/) as well.
 I've written this howto using VMs running on my "real" oVirt+Gluster install.

 __Software:__ For this howto, I'm using [oVirt Node 4.1.1](https://www.ovirt.org/node/), a streamlined operating system image based on CentOS 7, for my three hosts, and a CentOS-based appliance image for the Engine VM. oVirt does support other OS options.
 For more info see the project's <a href="http://www.ovirt.org/download/">download page</a>.